MicrosoftDocs/Contribute/Contribute/content/how-to-write-quick-edits.md

 ## Prerequisites

-- A GitHub account
-- Acceptance of the Microsoft Learn CLA and TOU
+- [Create a GitHub account](index.md#create-a-github-account), if you don't have one.

 ## Edit a document in the browser